All in One: Harvesting of waste heat with solid thermal battery

 1. Suggesting materials to translate the proposed chemistry-at-work.

-2. Providing a proof-of-concept to gain initial electrochemical performance insights.
+2. Providing a proof-of-concept to gain first electrochemical performance insights.

 3. Defining thin film device architectures.

-Collectively, the proposed solid thermal battery closes the existing gap between thermoelectric and liquid-based thermal batteries.
-This is achieved by widening the thermal operation window to capture waste heat and defining a new set of H+ solid conductors and interfaces suited for energy storage.
+Collectively, the proposed solid thermal battery closes the existing gap between thermoelectric and liquid-based thermal batteries by widening the thermal operation window to capture waste heat and defining a new set of H+ solid conductors and interfaces suited for energy storage.

-The fundamentals derived on electrochemical interfaces and H+ conductor films, such as:
+The fundamentals derived on electrochemical interfaces and H+ conductor films, such as ceria-based, metal hydride, binary oxide, and possibly high entropy alloys for electrolytes and electrodes, contribute to their design.

-These contributions are essential for the design and careful discussion of electro-thermo-chemistry, thermodynamics, and kinetics.
-They inform the engineering design principles of the proposed fully solid thermal batteries for energy harvesting, putting waste heat to work with a perspective for industry translation.
+This careful discussion of electro-thermo-chemistry, thermodynamics, and kinetics informs the engineering design principles of the proposed fully solid thermal batteries for energy harvesting, putting waste heat to work with a perspective for industry translation.

 Financiële details & Tijdlijn